-- The assistance of the Wedding Coordinator to coordinate date, times, officiants, and wedding assistant(s), as well as planning of the ceremony
+- The assistance of the Wedding Director to coordinate date, times, officiants, and wedding assistant(s), as well as planning of the ceremony

-- Wedding assistant to assist you the week of the wedding finalizing plans, to lead the rehearsal and walk alongside you and the wedding party during the day of the ceremony
+- Wedding coordinator to assist you the week of the wedding finalizing plans, to lead the rehearsal and walk alongside you and the wedding party during the day of the ceremony

-- Production Team assistance with sound and lighting during the ceremony
+- Production Team assistance with sound during the ceremony

 |Pianist for your wedding and rehearsal